OwainWilliams/ocTweetThis/README.md

 ## Test mode

 If you want to test Tweet This without an API Key from Twitter you can use Test Mode.
+Copy and Paste the snippet below in to the `appsettings.json
 ```
     "ConsumerKey": "twitter_consumer_key",
     "ConsumerSecret": "twitter_consumer_secret",